philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 # Telescoped Contexts

 The dependent typing context $\Gamma$ aka telescope <https://ncatlab.org/nlab/show/type+telescope> is a central piece of dependent type theory.
-While I could reify it as a data structure, I actually think there is a nice shallow version of it in the form of python set comprehensions.
+Just as the things that are types are runtime values, the things that are typing contexts are runtime environments.
+While I could reify it as a data structure, I actually think there is a nice shallow version of it in the form of python set comprehension notation.

-The context here is then somewhat identified with the python context.
-We can reify this context using `locals` <https://docs.python.org/3/library/functions.html#locals> if we so choose, which is kind of an interesting feature from a PL perspective.
-It's a reification of a flavor akin to call/cc but maybe not discussed as much.
+The context here is somewhat identified with the python context.
+We can reify this python context using `locals` <https://docs.python.org/3/library/functions.html#locals> if we so choose, which is kind of an interesting feature from a PL perspective.
+It's a reification that has a flavor akin to call/cc but maybe not discussed as much.

 ```python
 def ctx_example():